 "Richard Foster" is the pseudonym of Kendell Foster Crossen, a prolific pulp writer who used multiple pseudonyms under which he wrote crime and adventure fiction and dabbled in science fiction as well.
 Among his most notable creation is the Green Lama, a pulp hero who acquires secret powers from having studied in Tibet.
 His best detective novels are under the pen name "M. E. Chaber" and feature his series detective Milo March.

 Magic and magicians are featured in The Invisible Man Murders.
 Crossen even includes himself (under his real name) and his magician writer friend, Bruce Elliott, in cameo appearances on the magic program that is discussed early in the book.
 Because of all the talk about magicians and the fact that Chin and another character are magicians and sleight of hand artists, I expected the solution to the mysterious footprints to involve stage illusions.
 It does not.
 Disappointing.

 There is one other book featuring Chin Kham, The Laughing Buddha Murders (1944), also classified as an impossible crime (if I recall correctly it was about disappearing jewels), but it's really not worth reading either.
 Just more of the same minus the torture scenes.
 Both books are very scarce and as such usually offered at high prices when they turn up for sale.
 To my great surprise I learned that both books are available in digital formats.
-You can find The Invisible Man Murders as an eBook here and the other here.
-Considerably cheaper than the original fragile digest paperbacks, yes, but I'd pass if I were you.
+UPDATE April 2018: Both eBooks have since been discontinued by their makers and are permanently removed from sale.